 Keep Extra Salt On Hand

-You can add salt to your salt tank exactly when you need it, rather than having to use the system as it is until you can buy some more.
-Remember, when your brine tank runs out of salt and the system performs a regeneration cycle, there will be no sodium for ion exchange, and your water won’t get softened.
+Having slightly more salt than you think you’ll need means you can add salt to your salt tank exactly when you need it, rather than having to use the system as it is until you can buy some more.

 📆 How Often Do You Need To Replace Salt in Your Water Softener?